petetanru/petetanru.github.io/_posts/2016-01-21-buzzwords-list.markdown

 tag: management innovation
 ---

-This page is dedicated to all the buzzwords I frequently encounter and dislike, listed alphabetically.
-I'll keep on updating the list as I find more words.
+This page is dedicated to the buzzwords I frequently encounter and dislike, listed alphabetically.
+I'll keep on updating the list as more words get under my nerve.

 **Cloud**